davidgasquez/awesome-duckdb/README.md

 - [@jetblack/duckdb-react](https://github.com/rob-blackbourn/jetblack-duckdb-react) - A context manager for React and duckdb-wasm.
 - [QuackOSM](https://github.com/kraina-ai/quackosm) - A Python library for downloading and transforming raw OpenStreetMap data into GeoParquet files.
 - [PyGWalker](https://kanaries.net/pygwalker) - A Python library that turns your dataframe into an interactive UI for data visualization.
 - [flapi](https://github.com/DataZooDE/flapi) - API Framework heavily relies on the power of DuckDB and DuckDB extensions.
-Ready to build performant and cost-efficient APIs on top of BigQuery or Snowflake for AI Agents and Data Apps
+Ready to build performant and cost-efficient APIs on top of BigQuery or Snowflake for AI Agents and Data Apps.

 ## SQL Clients and IDE that Support DuckDB